-The preamble to the Final Regulations noted that, in the 2018 Proposed Regulations, §1.163(j)-1(b)(1)(ii)(C) incorporated a "lesser of" standard.
-In other words, the lesser of (i) the amount of gain on the sale or other disposition of property, or (ii) the amount of depreciation deductions with respect to such property for the EBITDA period,
+The preamble to the Final Regulations noted that, in the 2018 Proposed Regulations, § 1.163(j)-1(b)(1)(ii)(C) incorporated a "lesser of" standard.
+In other words, the lesser of (i) the amount of gain on the sale or other disposition of property, or (ii) the amount of depreciation deductions with respect to such property for the EBITDA period, was required to be subtracted from tentative taxable income to determine ATI.
+As explained in the preamble to the Final Regulations, commenters raised several questions regarding this "lesser of" standard.
+The Final Regulations removed the "lesser of" approach due in part to concerns that this approach would be more difficult to administer than the approach reflected in the Final Regulations.

 However, the Treasury Department and the IRS recognize that, in certain cases, the "lesser of" approach might not create administrative difficulties for taxpayers.
 Thus, these Proposed Regulations permit taxpayers to choose whether to compute the amount of their adjustment using a "lesser of" standard.
 While the 2018 Proposed Regulations applied this standard solely to dispositions of property, these Proposed Regulations extend this standard to dispositions of partnership interests and member stock to eliminate the discontinuity between the amount of the adjustment for these different types of dispositions.
-Taxpayers opting to use this alternative computation method must do so for all sales or other dispositions that otherwise would be subject to §1.163(j)-1(b)(1)(ii)(C), (D), or (E) when the taxpayer computes tentative taxable income.
+Taxpayers opting to use this alternative computation method must do so for all sales or other dispositions that otherwise would be subject to $\S 1.163(j)-1(b)(1)(ii)(C)$ , (D), or (E) when the taxpayer computes tentative taxable income.